 You might hear these terms when buying an air conditioner:

 • Seasonal Energy-Efficiency Ratio: This rates how many British thermal units an air-conditioner will remove for each watt of electricity consumed.
-The higher the SEER, the less you will spend on operating costs.
-Federal law mandates a minimum SEER of 13 for all new air-conditioning units.
+The higher the SEER and SEER2, the less you will spend on operating costs.
+Federal law mandates a minimum of 15 SEER (14.3 SEER2) for the northern states and 15 SEER (15.2 SEER2) in the southern states for all new air-conditioning units.

 • AC Tonnage: A cooling ton in an air conditioner equals 12,000 BTUs per hour.
 That means a three-ton air conditioner can remove about 36,000 BTUs of heat per hour from your home.

-• Annual Fuel Utilization Efficiency (AFUE): This estimates how much heat a unit delivers for every dollar spent on fuel.
+• Annual Fuel Utilization Efficiency (AFUE): This estimates how much heat a furnace delivers for every dollar spent on fuel.
 The higher the AFUE, the lower your heating bills.

 Window air conditioner unit mounted directly in a window.